Numerical Schubert Calculus via the Littlewood-Richardson Homotopy Algorithm

 We develop the Littlewood-Richardson homotopy algorithm, which uses numerical continuation to compute solutions to Schubert problems on Grassmannians and is based on the geometric Littlewood-Richardson rule.
 One key ingredient of this algorithm is our new optimal formulation of Schubert problems in local Stiefel coordinates as systems of equations.
 Our implementation can solve problem instances with tens of thousands of solutions.

 The Schubert calculus on the Grassmannian~\cite{KL72} studies the linear subspaces that have specified positions with respect to fixed flags of linear spaces.
 This is a rich class of well-understood geometric problems that appear in applications such as the pole placement problem in linear systems theory~\cite{By89,EG2002,KBKK,VW04b} and in information theory~\cite{BCT}.
-Schubert problems serve as a laboratory for investigating new phenomena in enumerative geometry, such as possible numbers of real solutions~\cite{FRSC-Secant,HHS,So_Shap,RSEG,Ver2000} or monodromy/Galois groups~\cite{LS09,MS,SW}.
+Schubert problems serve as a laboratory for investigating new phenomena in enumerative geometry, such as possible numbers of real solutions~\cite{FRSC-Secant,HHS,So_Shap,RSEG,Ver2000} or monodromy/Galois groups~\cite{LS09,MS,SW,GIVIX}.
 While classical algorithms count the number of solutions~\cite{Fu97}, these applications drive a need to compute the actual solutions to Schubert problems.

 General blackbox symbolic and numerical methods for solving systems of polynomial equations do not perform well on large Schubert problems, as they are not complete intersections. \demph{Numerical Schubert calculus} consists of numerical algorithms adapted to the structure of Schubert problems.
 A homotopy algorithm is \demph{optimal} when no solution path diverges for generic instances of the problem.
-An optimal algorithm for Schubert calculus was the Pieri homotopy algorithm for solving special Schubert problems~\cite{HSS98}.
+The Pieri homotopy algorithm for solving special Schubert problems~\cite{HSS98} is an optimal algorithm for Schubert calculus.
 That algorithm is based on a proof of Pieri's rule using geometric specializations~\cite{So97}.
 It was implemented and refined~\cite{LWW02,Ver2000,VW04b}, and has been used to compute feedback laws for linear systems~\cite{VW04b} and to compute Galois groups of Schubert problems~\cite{LS09}.
 Special Schubert problems can be formulated as imposing simple rank-deficiency on several matrices of general linear forms.
 Specialized algorithms for solving simple rank-deficiency on a matrix with polynomial entries were recently developed in~\cite{HSDSV}.

 The more general Littlewood-Richardson rule was given a proof using geometric specializations organized by a combinatorial checkers game~\cite{Va06a,Vak06b}.
 This geometric rule leads to our main contribution, the first general Littlewood-Richardson homotopy algorithm.
 A preliminary study for this was carried out in~\cite{SVV} for some Schubert problems with a handful of solutions.
 The present work is far more intricate and the resulting algorithm is applicable to {\it any} Schubert problem on a Grassmannian.
 A novel feature is that in the homotopy, the underlying space and its parametrization change, but the equations do not.
 We have implemented the Littlewood-Richardson homotopy algorithm both in the {\tt NumericalSchubertCalculus} package of {\tt Macaulay2}~\cite{M2} and in {\tt PHCpack}~\cite{PHCpack}.
 Our software is free and open source, available on {\tt github}, and capable of solving problems with tens of thousands of solutions, which are currently far out of reach for all other available methods.